AlwaysEconomist/AlwaysEconomist/README.md

 -  🔭 Key Projects at [NeedPam](https://www.needpam.com/), a marketplace:

     - Developed an RFM Customer Segmentation Model in Python, cutting customer churn by 25% with targeted retention plans.
-    - Conducted Exploratory Data Analysis (EDA) and Sales Forecasting in Python, enhancing ROI by 32% with actionable predictions.
+    - Conducted Data Cleaning and Exploratory Data Analysis (EDA) in Python, enhancing ROI by 32% with actionable insights.
     - Built Sales Performance Dashboard in Power BI, featuring real-time KPIs and improving report accuracy by 93%.
     - Performed Analysis using MySQL and Excel, optimizing operational efficiency and reducing overstock by 45%.
     - Leveraged Python, Excel and A/B testing techniques to design, analyze, and optimize marketing campaigns, delivering evidence-based insights to maximize engagement and conversion rates by 37%.
-    - Create, manage, and distribute professional spreadsheets for a variety of specialized purposes including Financial Modeling.
+    - Create, manage, and distribute professional spreadsheets for a variety of specialized purposes including Financial Modeling and Cohort Retention Analysis.

 - 💬  I am passionate about building interactive dashboards and leveraging statistical methods for data cleaning and analysis.
-My experience includes developing forecasting models to predict sales and conducting RFM segmentation to derive actionable insights.
+My experience includes developing RFM segmentation models to derive actionable insights.
 Currently, I am expanding my expertise in Machine Learning to enhance data-driven decision-making and maximize my impact in the field.

 - 📫 Contact me at phabriceloiseau@gmail.com for collaboration opportunities.